What is the answer for today's Wordle and how do you play the popular game?

-Wordle: What is answer for Wordle 235, Why are people frustrated by today's word, What is Wordle, how to play, what are the rules and can you share your results?
+Wordle: What is the answer for Wordle 236, What is Wordle, how to play, what are the rules and can you share your results?

 WORDLE is one of the most popular games online in 2022 – but what is it and how do you play.